 Your website is often the first impression you make to online visitors.
 It plays a crucial role in the performance and success of your business.
 That said, you need to ensure that your brand can be found online and drive traffic to your site.
 While doing this still create trust through branding.

-We are constantly making small tweaks to our site to see if one metric plays out and increases interaction over another layout or if it’s the reverse.
-These numbers play an important part when we redesign certain sections of our site and it’s important for you to work on your site as well.
+We are constantly making small tweaks to our site and testing it.
+We like to see if one metric plays out and increases interaction over another layout or if it’s the reverse.
+These numbers play an important role when we redesign certain sections of our site.
+It is important for you to work on your site as well to always increase conversions.

-Developing Consistency Between Your On and Offline Image
+Developing Consistency Between Your On and Offline Company Image

-It’s important that when they move from one media source to another, everything matches, or better said, is branded consistently.
-If your colors, fonts, mood, or any other aspect doesn’t match, they may feel that they are in the wrong spot, or their trustworthiness in your brand may suffer.
+It’s important that when users move from one media source to another, everything matches.
+Or better said, is branded consistently.
+If your colors, fonts, mood, or any other aspect doesn’t match, they may feel that they are in the wrong spot.
+This will impact their trustworthiness in your brand may suffer.